jgstew/bigfix_console/README.md

 # bigfix_console

 A BigFix console console.
 A BigFix interactive console program written in Python using Textual.

+This is a work in progress.

+At the moment, this only displays actions and has no further interactivity.

 ## BigFix Action Type Logic Truth Table